au en false false Default

 • manufacture components for nuclear-exclusive delivery platforms.

-• deriving 5% or more aggregate gross revenue from the production, distribution, retail and supply of tobacco-related products.
+All companies deriving 5% or more aggregate gross revenue from:

-It is important to note that the efficacy of a screen is only as good as a company’s disclosure and level of information it makes available or is willing to make available.
+The effectiveness of an exclusionary screen is limited by the accuracy, completeness and accessibility of information and disclosure the relevant entity makes available or is willing to make available.
 There may be instances where the above screens may not exclude a company if data about the company is incomplete, inaccurate or unavailable.

 Lending/financing activities are not considered to be an industry tie by MSCI as part the index methodology.

-MSCI ESG Research data is then used to determine which of the remaining securities are to be included in the Reference Index representing 15% of the Free Float Market Capitalisation in each GICS® sector from step 1.
+1. MSCI ESG Research data is then used to determine which of the remaining securities are to be included in the Reference Index representing 15% of the Free Float Market Capitalisation in each GICS® sector from step 1.
+Only companies with ESG rating ‘A’, ‘AA’ and ‘AAA’ are included (based on MSCI’s scale from ‘AAA’ to ‘CCC’).
+Companies are required to have maintained the rating for 6 quarterly rebalances before becoming eligible for inclusion.

 The remaining companies from step 2 are then ranked by carbon emission intensity and the top 25% by number are excluded from the Index.
 The cumulative weight of securities excluded from any GICS sector is capped at 30% of the weight of the sectors from step 2.
 Securities are also excluded until the cumulative potential carbon emissions of the excluded companies reaches 50% of the sum of the potential carbon emissions of the constituents remaining from step 2.